chris-maroudas/rails-4-skeleton/README.md

 - $('.controller.action').ready(function(){}) for action-specific scripts.
 - Global scripts/styles can go anywhere.

-Note: the Javascript selectors won't work with Turbolinks, unless the jquery-turbolinks is included, which it already is, so don't remove it.
+Note: the Javascript selectors won't work with Turbolinks, unless the jquery-turbolinks gem is included, which it already is, so don't remove it.

 # References